isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div>Lim Kheng Chye Collection, Courtesy of National Archives Singapore.</div>
 <div>19980005879 - 0017</div>
 </div>
 North Bridge Road was one of the earliest roads to be constructed in Singapore.
 It was carved out of dense jungle and constructed by convict labourers.
-Also known as Seoh Poh (小坡), it is featured in Chinese writer Lao She’s (老舍) Xiaopo’s birthday (《小坡的生日》), a children’s fiction featuring a pair of siblings living in Singapore and their lives at North Bridge Road.
-The road remains as one of Singapore's main roads today.
+Also known as _Seoh Poh_ (小坡), it is featured in Chinese writer Lao She’s (老舍) _Xiaopo’s Birthday _(小坡的生日, 1934), a children’s fiction featuring a pair of siblings living in Singapore and their lives at North Bridge Road.
+The road is still one of Singapore's main roads.
 <p></p>
 <p></p>
 <hr>